AfroDex/backend-replacement/docs/api/README.md

 # API Client Libraries

-Below is a (possibly incomplete) list of third-party libraries that can help you work with Bitcratic API:
+Below is a (possibly incomplete) list of third-party libraries that can help you work with AfroDex API: